hadv/ethaura/PRODUCTION_SETUP.md

-# EthAura Production Setup Guide
+# ΞTHΛURΛ Production Setup Guide

 ## Overview

-This guide explains the recommended setup for EthAura in different environments:
+This guide explains the recommended setup for ΞTHΛURΛ in different environments:

 - **Development (Sepolia)**: Use public beacon APIs
 - **Production (Mainnet)**: Run your own consensus node on Linux